 In recent years the election of arbitration as a means of settling disputes has become increasingly common due to the relative speed and privacy that an arbitral process affords.
 Another significant advantage of arbitration, given the often complex nature of disputes that arise from project financings, is the ability to designate an arbitrator better equipped to address complex technical issues than a judge with more general skills.
-It is also the case that, in some instances, an arbitral award may be more likely than a court judgment to be enforced in the home jurisdiction of the party against whom it is made as international treaty arrangements, such as the New York Convention, call for member states to give effect to arbitral awards made in other member states.
+It is also the case that, in some instances, an arbitral award may be more likely than a court judgment to be enforced in the home jurisdiction of the party against whom it is made, as international treaty arrangements, such as the New York Convention, call for Member States to give effect to arbitral awards made in other Member States.

 Judicial proceedings, in some circumstances, may still be preferable to arbitration, particularly if that jurisdiction's courts have the ability to compel parties to refrain from certain actions, disclose documents and order interim relief (which can be very useful when one party is seeking to prevent another party from moving assets out of a jurisdiction).
-For this reason, lenders will typically insist that the finance documents include an arbitration clause which applies only for their benefit, thus preserving the possibility of recourse to the relevant jurisdiction's courts.
+Further, there is a perceived tendency of arbitrators to arrive at compromise positions - so-called "rough justice".
+For these reasons, lenders will typically insist that the finance documents include an arbitration clause which applies only for their benefit, thus preserving the possibility of recourse to the relevant jurisdiction's courts.
 In addition, as arbitration is a product of contract, only parties that have specifically consented to the arbitration of a dispute can be compelled to proceed in that forum.